theforeman/theforeman.org/plugins/foreman_discovery/8.0/index.md

 previous setting.
 For backward compatibility, *foreman.url* is an alias for this setting.

-In case Smart Proxy Discovery plugin is configured to forward communication, configure the APPEND line in the following way:
+If direct connection is not possible, enable Smart Proxy Discovery plugin (see above) to forward communication and configure the APPEND line in the following
+way:

     APPEND ... proxy.url=https://FOREMAN_PROXY_INSTANCE:8443 proxy.type=proxy

-Once the APPEND line is modified properly, set the entry to be default via the ONTIMEOUT option:

-    ONTIMEOUT discovery

 Alternatively, the Discovery image also searches for DNS SRV record named _x-foreman._tcp.
 If the DNS server is configured for this (see the example for